 Making Tax Digital (MTD) is a government initiative to modernise the tax system – making it easier for individuals and businesses to keep on top of their tax affairs and seeing the end of self-assessment tax returns.

 MTD will require most businesses, self-employed professionals and landlords to update and maintain digital records using third-party software.
-The implementation of MTD will undoubtedly affect millions of people, so it is important to seek expert guidance to understand what is happening and when.
+The implementation of MTD will undoubtedly affect millions of people.
+It is important to seek expert guidance to understand what is happening and when.

 Making Tax Digital for businesses

-MTD for businesses is well under way – by April 2019 all VAT-registered businesses over the £85,000 threshold will need to use the MTD system so as to comply with VAT requirements.
+MTD for businesses is well under way.
+By April 2019 all VAT-registered businesses over the £85,000 threshold will need to use the MTD system to comply with VAT requirements.
 For those below the threshold, use of the system is optional.

-Widening the use of the system to taxes beyond VAT will not come into effect until 2020 at the earliest, until it has been shown to work.
+The system will not be widened to taxes beyond VAT will until 2020 at the earliest, until it has been shown to work.

 As laid out in the summary of responses, MTD is expected to do the following: